cs1302uga/cs1302-ce02/README.md

 * **CHECKPOINT**

-11. Add a README file containing the first and last names of all group members
+11. Add a README file in the `exercise2` folder containing the first and last names of all group members

 12. Tar and gzip your directory hierarchy containing the README file and submit to cs1302a.
+TODO: Add commands for this

 13.